dadaismee/vs_blog/src/blog/phd-draft/index.md

 I find that as environmental ambiguity increases, agents adapt not merely by changing strategies, but by *changing what kind of information they track* thus moving from low-level detection to context-dependent *inference*.
 This shift mirrors real-world institutional emergence, where shared abstract representations underpin coordination even when perceptual signals are unreliable.
 And all this if "for free" and without notion of "collective intentionality" proper as in "Standard Model of Social Ontology"!
 At least, such intentionality might exist analytically as a statistical regularity of environment rather that metaphysical property of the social world.

 The model thus connects the dots between Skyrms’ reinforcement-based agents, Sterelny’s account of cognitive niche construction, and Guala’s unified social ontology.
-Most importantly, it provides a formal, dynamical account of how epistemic correlations can emerge from ontic interaction structure, thus addressing a core puzzle in social epistemology and philosophy of social science.
+Most importantly, it provides a formal, dynamical account of how epistemic correlations can emerge from ontic ones, thus addressing a core puzzle in social epistemology and philosophy of social science.

 ### Conceptual framework
 I propose a dynamic framework in which agents evolve not just strategies but *representational structures*, enabling them to process cues with increasing abstraction.
 This is very much in line with @planer-godfrey2021 with their idea of co-evolution of coordination and cognitive capacities.
 These representational structures are classified into cognitive types, each corresponding to a different *level of epistemic engagement with environmental regularities*.